Trip Details & Highlights

 Day 2 – High up into the Pine Tree Forest of Tamadaba Natural Park

-We begin our tour with a walk that incorporates part of the GR131 long-distance trail in a circular route from San Pedro to Tamadaba.
+We begin our tour with a walk that incorporates a linear route from San Pedro to Puerto de las Nieves

-This is a lovely hike up high into the Tamadaba forest with a combination of good rocky path and then forest path culminating with a picnic lunch stop at our high point in a recreational area within the forest.
+This is a lovely hike up high into the beginning of Tamadaba forest with a combination of good rocky path and then forest path culminating with a picnic lunch stop at our high point.

-We then begin our fairly long steep and wonderful descent on a good rocky trail with lovely views of the surrounding rock faces valleys and villages and finish with a much-deserved refreshment at a small local bar in San Pedro.
+We then begin our fairly long steep and wonderful descent on a good rocky trail with lovely views of the surrounding rock faces valleys and villages and finish with a much-deserved refreshment at a small local bar in Puerto de las Nieves.

 Day 3 – Along the ridge to Artenera and volcano crest